alicealys/h2-survival-mod/README.md

 * Launch the game and press on the **MODS** button and load `SURVIVAL`, enjoy

 ## Updating the mod
-To update the mod delete your current mod folder and re-download it, this process will **NOT** reset your stats.
+To update the mod simply replace the current mod folder with the new one, this process will **NOT** reset your stats.

 ## Install extra maps
 ### Map download links